x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

 ## How do you know this worked?

 To verify that you've successfully deleted items from the Recoverable Items folder of a mailbox, use the [Get-MailboxFolderStatistics](https://docs.microsoft.com/powershell/module/exchange/get-mailboxfolderstatistics) cmdlet in [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell) to check the size and number of items in Recoverable Items folder.
+You can compare these statistics with the ones you collected in Step 1.

-Run the following command in to get the current size and total number of items in folders and subfolders in the Recoverable Items folder in the user's primary mailbox.
+Run the following command to get the current size and the total number of items in folders and subfolders in the Recoverable Items folder in the user's primary mailbox.

 ```powershell
 Get-MailboxFolderStatistics <username> -FolderScope RecoverableItems | FL Name,FolderAndSubfolderSize,ItemsInFolderAndSubfolders